 In Gartner’s 2017 Emerging Technologies Hype Cycle, “IoT platforms” are approaching the peak of expectations.
 The tasks of these platforms are not simple.
 They have to join and combine the services of legacy IT infrastructures with the new and “agile” services introduced in the course of your digital transformation.
 They also have to incorporate artificial intelligence and machine learning into what will be your future business as usual.
 As a result, Hybrid IT and Hybrid Integration Platforms emerge as the next generation of hype.
-For examples, see the Telecom and Network Orchestration & Automation page on this site and how Data Ductus combined its Telco and software development skills to develop the IoT platform of the E.ON’s smart home solution.
+For examples, see the Network Orchestration & Automation page on this site and how Data Ductus combined its Telco and software development skills to develop the IoT platform of the E.ON’s smart home solution.

 Agility beyond software development